Model Basis 1 - Rotations in the LEDO Field

 • Cosmology: oscillations in primordial fields, dark energy modulation, or “beats” in large-scale structure formation.

-• Roton-inspired models: LEDO captures the resonance-driven, non-pointlike nature of energy density oscillations.
+• Roton-inspired models: LEDO captures the resonance-driven, non-point-like nature of energy density oscillations.

 Summary Statement